-There’s is not much to say about the iPhone 5S’s performance here other than thats it’s blisteringly fast and very reliable.
+There’s is not much to say about the iPhone 5S’s performance here other than that it’s blisteringly fast and very reliable.
 I’ve not experienced any issues with apps misbehaving other than the Google Maps hanging occasionally.
 It's annoying but may be as much down to the app as to the phone.

 Apple’s iOS has its limitations, you can't customise to anywhere near the levels of an Android phone, but the fact that it just keeps working well is a godsend to those too busy to learn every little foible of their phone.
 I’ve not experienced the slow-down effects that tend to occur on Androids after lots of apps and updates have been installed - the iPhone 5S is rock solid.

 iOS 7 is a wonderfully simple operating system and while some don't like the new design, I've been delighted by it.
 The ‘Today’ notification isn’t something I’ve taken to much, but the multitasking menu and the Control Centre are great.
 In fact the lack of these features is one of the reasons I picked Android over iOS in the past.
 The Control Centre is still missing a quick access button to the full settings menu, which is particularly annoying when wanting to switch or connect to Wi-Fi networks.
 The newer iOS 8 is even better and the iPhone 5S runs perfectly with it on too.

 It’s the Apple app store that makes iOS a great platform.
 As a mobile gamer the depth and breadth of titles is fantastic – Limbo, for example is a great little game that you can’t get anywhere else.
 Generally the apps are still of higher quality and depth than you can get anywhere else.